Terms and Conditions

 (iv) breach any laws, statute, regulations standards, or codes of practice of any relevant authority.

 7.4 The Customer’s property and all property supplied to the Developer by or on behalf of the Customer will be held, worked on and carried at the Customer’s risk.
+The Developer agrees that the Customer’s acknowledgment under this clause is only given on the basis that the Developer has appropriate safeguards in place to protect the Customer’s property.

 7.5 The Developer’s liability under this Agreement is as set out below: